 “Smart” Cities and Data Analytics

-Babba Jaden ’20, a CITS major at Elms, is something like a 21st-century explorer, experimenting on the frontiers of data analytics.
-His skill with computer science netted him a $15,000 fellowship from Summer@Station1, a nonprofit that pairs students with startups, research labs, and think tanks in the Boston area.
+Babba Jaden ’20, a computer science (CS) major at Elms, is something like a 21st-century explorer, experimenting on the frontiers of data analytics.
+His skill with CS netted him a $15,000 fellowship from Summer@Station1, a nonprofit that pairs students with startups, research labs, and think tanks in the Boston area.

 Babba spent the summer working as an intern at Data-Smart City Solutions.
 This initiative — which is part of Harvard University’s Ash Center for Democratic Governance and Innovation — gave him first hand experience with the emerging field of urban science and technology.